PereBueno/angular-docker-homework/server/README.md

 Warning: Mind that all state stored within the docker container is lost when the container is removed.
 That means that everytime you run a new container the database gets regenerated.

-The app has two interfaces, the interface and the API.
+The app has two interfaces, the web interface and the API.

 ### Web interface